 An academic paper is a piece of writing done by scholars and is devoted to questions and topics that are mainly of interest to academic communities.
 Writing an academic paper means finding a topic that is relevant – not only to you but for other scholars presenting them with an informed argument.

 Creating an academic paper conforms to certain rules.
-Here is what you should pay attention to when writing an academic research paper:
+So, if, you're still thinking "I don't want to write my college paper", use these tips when writing an academic research paper:

 Unlike other types of writing (fiction or journalistic), the academic writing should logically and formally organize the flow of ideas so that the different parts of the writing form a complete and unified entity.

 To investigate a problem in an academic manner, you need to use a neutral tone when presenting your arguments.
 Being dismissive or using a biased language is not acceptable.

 There are some certain requirements for the language of an academic research paper.
 As your main task is to precisely explain and express your ideas to the reader, be sure your language is formal, concise, and accurate enough.